 Discover More About Our Neighbourhood Plan >

-The Neighbourhood Plan Working Party (NPWP) has been focused on:
+The Neighbourhood Plan Working Party and latterly the Steering Group (SG) have been focused on:

-Extending the survey handed out at consultations to the whole village (to get a fuller view of the villagers’ views on the village and the support for a CNP).
+Extending the survey (handed out at consultations to the whole village) to get a fuller view of the villagers’ views on the village, support for a CNP and its Vision Statement.

-Identifying more volunteers to help develop the CNP and form the Steering Group.
+Identifying more volunteers to help develop the CNP and form the Steering Group, leading to the election of the Steering Group on the 25th Feb.